bamert/septimaIME/README.md

 Usage
 -----

-Instantiating the ime is so far as simple as
+Instantiating the IME is so far as simple as calling the init method with the argument being the id of a textarea or input field.
+As of now it is only possible to attach the IME to one dom element.

 JS:
 	<script>